kurapica/IGAS/Loop/README.md

 	-- Output : Hi, I'm Ann
 	obj:Greet()

-In the Loop system, the interface system is used to support multi-inheritance.
-One class can only inherited from one super class, but can extend from no-limit interfaces, also an interface can extend from other interfaces.

 Define an interface is just like define a class with little different :